 The biggest problem I have is trying to differentiate between a well-meaning but politically naive commenter and a troll: a person who doesn’t know what they are talking about but persists in arguing “his point” sounds exactly like a troll trying to get your goat!

 FEATURED IMAGE: The photo of the troll-like rocks is from the Do Trolls Really Exist blogspot.
-I haven’t a clue how much of the rocks in the photo is natural formation, how much is human carving of those rocks, or how much is mechanical manipulation of the image.
+I haven’t a clue how much of the rocks in the photo is natural formation or how much is human carving of those rocks or how much is mechanical manipulation of the image.
 No matter which or what, it’s a great, evocative image!

 1 “The troll is a mythical creature that has become a popular staple in the realms of legend, folklore, and fantasy.
 One of the most anthropomorphic fantasy creatures, trolls have been depicted in vastly different ways.
 From their Scandinavian fairy tale roots, trolls have achieved international recognition, and in modern fantasy literature and role-playing games, trolls are featured to the extent of being stock characters.